-Edraw Max includes one set of the standard electrical symbols, which are smart, industrial standard and vector-based for electrical schematic diagrams.
-Most of electrical symbols can change their appearance, style and color according to the requirement.
+Most of the electrical symbols can be changed in their appearance, styles and colors according to users' requirements.
 Electrical symbols are used to represent various electrical and electronic devices in a schematic diagram of an electrical or electronic circuit.

 The following table lists some basic electrical symbols in our electrical drawing software.

 |Name||Electrical Symbol||Alternate Symbol||Function Description|

 |ground||A connection to earth.
 Used for zero potential reference and electrical shock protection.|

 |equipotentiality||Equipotentiality is a symbol to identify parts that have the same voltage (i.e. same electrical potential i.e. equipotential).
 Since equipotential surfaces all have the same voltage, you won't get shocked if you touch two such surfaces (unless of course you are also touching some OTHER part that has a different potential from the first two).|

 |battery||Supplies electrical energy.
 A battery is more than one cell.
 It generates constant voltage and represents a battery in an equipment package.|

 |resister||A resistor restricts the flow of current, for example to limit the current passing through an LED.
 A resistor is used with a capacitor in a timing circuit.|

 |attenuator||A box with input and control logic on one side, and output on the other.|

 |capacitor||A capacitor stores electric charge.
 A capacitor is used with a resistor in a timing circuit.
 It can also be used as a filter, to block DC signals but pass AC signals.|